jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 import {typeDefs} from './models/typeDefs.js';
 {% endhighlight %}

 This will set us up for the next section.
-You should always extract independent modules as much as possible to keep you code clean.
+You should always extract independent modules as much as possible to keep your code clean.

 <h2>CRUD with MongoDB</h2>

 CRUD stands for Create, Read, Update, Delete.
-It's a backbone on every web app.
-Except twitter.
+It's the backbone of every web app.
+Except Twitter.
 They didn't support Update for a while xD

 In this section, I'll describe how to create simple CRUD for books.
-Every book will have title and year when it was published.
+Every book will have a title and year when it was published.
 Data will be stored in MongoDB.
-Web UI will have interface to display (Read), add (Create), edit (Update) and delete books through GraphQL API.
+Web UI will have an interface to display (Read), add (Create), edit (Update) and delete books through GraphQL API.

 <h3>Working with MongoDB</h3>